Site icon Kids Magazines

 screen time for kids with parent supervision at home

-Many parents ask: Is my child spending too much time on screens?
-Should I limit it strictly?
-Is all screen time bad?
+Many parents find themselves asking the same questions: Is my child spending too much time on devices?
+Should I enforce strict limits?
+Is all media consumption inherently harmful?

 What Is Screen Time?

-Screen time refers to the amount of time children spend using digital devices, including:
+Broadly defined, screen time refers to the total amount of time children spend interacting with digital displays.
+This includes:

 Screen Time for Kids: Recommended Guidelines by Age